versionstudio/uad2midi/README.md

 ### Credit where credit's due

 This application was made possible thanks to the reverse engineering done by Radu Varga, author of [UA-Midi-Control](https://github.com/raduvarga/UA-Midi-Control).
-Thanks to the detailed [explanation](https://github.com/raduvarga/UA-Midi-Control#ok-so-how-did-you-do-it) I got good understanding of how to communicate with the UAD hardware.
+Thanks to the detailed [explanation](https://github.com/raduvarga/UA-Midi-Control#ok-so-how-did-you-do-it) I got a good understanding of how to communicate with the UAD hardware.

 ### How do I set this up?